Keyboard shortcuts

 2. Install the CA certificate

 Alternatively, manually install ~/.proxelar/proxelar-ca.pem.
+See CA Certificate for all platforms.

 3. Browse through the proxy